-Composer and pianist Jake Heggie said Sunday that his new album titled "here/after (songs of lost voices)" is meant "to create a sense of hope and newness that can come from the grief.
-Otherwise, the people who did it win."
+Composer Jake Heggie said Sunday that his new album titled "here/after (songs of lost voices)" is meant to create hope.

-The singers, including baritone Nathan Gunn and soprano Talise Trevigne, tell the stories of 9/11 survivors from around the country, expressing feelings about lost loved ones as they sort belongings left behind.
+The singers on the album tell the stories of 9/11 survivors from around the country.
+Their songs express thoughts about lost loved ones as they sort belongings left behind.
 One set of songs is called "Pieces of 9-11."

-Her surviving husband faces the emotionally tricky questions, in the words of one song: "What's beyond your anger?
+One song asks the emotionally tricky questions: "What's beyond your anger?
 What's beyond your sorrow?"